 The places where the words 'church of God' (or very close to it) occur in the New Testament do not refer to the 'official' name of a religious organization or denomination (Acts 20:28, 1Corinthians 10:32, 11:22, 1Timothy 3:5, 15 and those mentioned above).
 Rather, they refer in general to those who are converted believers.

 The Bible does not state that one can determine who is part of the "true church," meaning those who teach the same foundational truths as the early disciples, simply by the name of a fellowship group, organization, or denomination.
 In fact, attempts to label those who worship under the banner of a particular denomination or group as the entirety of true Christians on earth cannot be supported in Scripture and is foolishly self-delusional.

-Delineating what beliefs might constitute a "true" group who teaches the same things as the early New Testament church of God did is beyond the scope of this short answer.
-That said, you can hardly go wrong by fellowshipping with those who worship the Eternal with 'fear and trembling' (Philippians 2:12), who love each other (John 13:35), are of a 'humble and contrite spirit' (Isaiah 66:2) and who, like the Bereans, 'examine the Scriptures daily to see if these things were so' (Acts 17:11).
+Delineating what beliefs might constitute a "true" group who teaches the same things as the early New Testament church of God is beyond the scope of this short answer.
+That said, you can hardly go wrong by fellowshipping with those who worship the Eternal with 'fear and trembling' (Philippians 2:12), who love each other (John 13:35), and are of a 'humble and contrite spirit' (Isaiah 66:2).
+They should also behave like the Bereans, who 'examined the Scriptures daily to see if these things were so' (Acts 17:11).